 At the Wisconsin State Laboratory of Hygiene (WSLH), a great deal of effort is focused on identifying and monitoring chemical and microbial contaminants in groundwater through testing, emergency response, education and outreach, and specialized research.
 The activities related to groundwater span several departments at WSLH.
-The mission of the WSLH is to protect the health of drinking-water consumers by providing analytical expertise, research, and educational services to the scientific and regulatory communities and the public.
+The mission of the WSLH is to protect the groundwater resources and health of drinking water consumers by providing analytical expertise, research, and educational services to the scientific and regulatory communities and the public.

-The chemical and microbial groundwater contaminants routinely tested include all contaminants regulated by the federal Safe Drinking Water Act, as well as many emerging contaminants that appear on the U.S. Environmental Protection Agency (EPA) Contaminant Candidate List.
-Examples include: fecal indicators (total coliform, E. coli, coliphage, Bacteroides spp., Rhodococcus coprophilus, sorbitol-fermenting Bifidobacteria), E. coli O157:H7, toxigenic E. coli, Salmonella, waterborne viruses (norovirus), human adenovirus, parasites (Cryptosporidium, Giardia, and microsporidia), radioactivity, inorganic compounds (mercury, nitrate, arsenic), and organic compounds (atrazine, PCBs, PBDEs).
+The chemical and microbial groundwater contaminants routinely tested include all contaminants regulated by the federal Safe Drinking Water Act, as well as many emerging contaminants that appear on the USEPA Contaminant Candidate List.
+Examples include: fecal indicators (total coliform, E. coli), Bacteroides spp. used for microbial source tracking, pathogens (E. coli O157:H7, toxigenic E. coli, norovirus, human adenovirus), radioactivity, inorganic compounds (mercury, nitrate, arsenic, lithium and other metals), and organic compounds (VOCs, PAHs, atrazine, PCBs, PBDEs, PFAS).
 PFAS contamination has garnered significant attention and significant resources are being directed toward testing and outreach to support the many PFAS related efforts.
-The water microbiology section of the WSLH currently has molecular capabilities to analyze for human adenovirus and distinguish between bovine and human Bacteroides spp. as part of the laboratory's toolbox approach to microbial source tracking in groundwater.

-In addition to routine testing of fecal indicators and emerging contaminants, the WSLH now employs a "toolbox" of microbial and chemical source-tracking assays.
-Microbial and chemical source tracking is used to determine sources of fecal contamination in water, whether from human or animal sources, using multiple microbial and chemical agents.
+In addition to routine testing of fecal indicators and emerging contaminants, the WSLH employs a "toolbox" of microbial and chemical source-tracking assays.
+Microbial and chemical source tracking is used to determine sources of fecal contamination in water.
+The tools provide evidence as to whether contamination is from human or animal sources.
 The data are then used for making management decisions regarding control of fecal pollution of groundwater.

 Another important focus of the WSLH is emergency response to incidents involving groundwater.
-For example, WSLH works with the Department of Health Services (DHS) and the Department of Natural Resources (DNR) to investigate outbreaks of illnesses of unknown (possibly food or water) origin.
-Staff provides background information on the outbreaks for local public health officials and the general public.
-WSLH also responds to spills and incidents and supports state agencies in remediation and emergency cleanup activities.
+For example, the WSLH works with the Department of Health Services (DHS) and the Department of Natural Resources (DNR) to investigate outbreaks of illnesses of unknown (possibly food or water) origin.
+Staff provide background information on the outbreaks for local public health officials and the general public.
+WSLH responds to spills and incidents and supports state agencies in remediation and emergency cleanup activities.

-WSLH also provides educational and outreach activities related to groundwater and drinking water including (1) instructional consultations for well owners and well drillers, (2) assistance and consultation for municipal water supply operators, and (3) tours for a variety of international, educational, regulatory, and governmental groups.
+The WSLH provides educational and outreach activities related to groundwater and drinking water including (1) instructional consultations for well owners and well drillers, (2) assistance and consultation for municipal water supply operators, and (3) tours for a variety of international, educational, regulatory, and governmental groups.
 Staff members present papers at a variety of conferences and symposia and publish research findings in professional journals.